transcom/mymove/docs/how-to/data-validation-tests.md

 6. **PII data purging** please make sure you remove all data from your dev db by running this command: ```db_dev_reset```

 ## Validate expected data and behavior

+If test(s) fails, check for bad or invalid data in the database